ivanswetz/Analysis_of_YouTube_by_Country/README.md

 ## 📖 Project Overview
 This project presents a **comprehensive statistical analysis** of YouTube user distribution across **87 countries** worldwide.
-The study applies descriptive statistics, confidence intervals, hypothesis testing, and outlier detection to uncover adoption trends and patterns that matter to **content creators and market analysts**.
+The study applies descriptive statistics, confidence intervals, hypothesis testing, and outlier detection to uncover adoption trends and patterns that matter to content creators and market analysts. **This is my academical work**.

 ---